-As a condition to the closing of WISCO's investment under the WISCO Subscription Agreement, WISCO entered into the WISCO Shareholders Agreement with Century NL and the principals of Century (the "Century Principals") effective as of May 18, 2011.
+As a condition to the completion of the WISCO Private Placement, WISCO entered into the WISCO Shareholders Agreement with Century NL and significant shareholders of Century (the "Century Principals") who continue to serve on the Board of Directors and as senior management of the Company.
 The WISCO Shareholders Agreement includes the following material provisions:

 - Century NL and the Century Principals (subject to their fiduciary duties) agreed to vote their ordinary shares of the Company to give effect to the rights granted to WISCO under the WISCO Shareholders Agreement and under the WISCO Investment Agreement, including the election of nominees to the board of directors of the Company selected by WISCO as previously described; - Century NL and WISCO agreed to consult each other on various fundamental issues pertaining to the Company, including but not limited to those matters requiring or involving approval of the shareholders of the Company; - Century NL and the Century Principals agreed to restrictions on transfer with respect to their ordinary shares of the Company and, with respect to the Century Principals, their ownership of Century NL, those restrictions applying for an initial three-year lock-up period (the "Initial Lock-Up Period").
-After expiry of the Initial Lock-Up Period, there will be a staggered release from the lock-up agreements based on achievement of certain milestones, including completion of a bankable feasibility study on any of the projects and commencement of construction on any of the projects, with all shares to be released from the lock-up agreements are subject to certain limited exceptions, including transfers among Century NL and the Century Principals and certain of their respective affiliates; - WISCO, Century NL and the Century Principals agreed to mutual rights of first refusal that will apply until the ownership interest in the Company of the Century Principals is less than 20% and will apply with respect to WISCO until its ownership interest in the Company is less than 15%; and - the covenant between Century NL, the Century Principals and WISCO not to perform any act or enter into any transaction or negotiation which might materially adversely interfere or be materially inconsistent with the consummation of the transactions contemplated in the WISCO Shareholders Agreement, the WISCO Subscription Agreement, the WISCO Investment Agreement, or the WISCO Framework Agreement, or which might materially adversely interfere with or impact upon the negotiation and/or execution of the Company's joint venture agreements with WISCO for each of the Duncan Lake Property, Attikamagen JV Properties and Sunny Lake JV Properties.
+After expiry of the Initial Lock-Up Period, there will be a staggered release from the lock-up agreements based on achievement of certain milestones, including completion of a bankable feasibility study on any of the projects and commencement of construction on any of the projects, with all shares to be released from the lock-up agreements upon the completion of construction of a mine on any of the Properties.
+The lock-up agreements are subject to certain limited exceptions, including transfers among Century NL and the Century Principals and certain of their respective affiliates; - WISCO, Century NL and the Century Principals agreed to mutual rights of first refusal that will apply until the ownership interest in the Company of the Century Principals is less than 20% and will apply with respect to WISCO until its ownership interest in the Company is less than 15%; and - the covenant between Century NL, the Century Principals and WISCO not to perform any act or enter into any transaction or negotiation which might materially adversely interfere or be materially inconsistent with the consummation of the transactions contemplated in the WISCO Shareholders Agreement, the WISCO Subscription Agreement, the WISCO Investment Agreement, or the WISCO Framework Agreement, or which might materially adversely interfere with or impact upon the negotiation and/or execution of the Company's joint venture agreements with WISCO for each of the Duncan Lake Property, Attikamagen JV Properties and Sunny Lake JV Properties.

-As a result of reorganizations in 2013 and 2015, Purple Star Holding Limited, a private company controlled by Ben Koon (David) Wong (one of the directors of Century), Thriving Century Limited (a private company controlled by Sandy Chim, the President and CEO and a director of Century), and Earnlead Investments Ltd. (a private company controlled by Hua Bai, a director of Century) are bound by the WISCO Shareholders Agreement with respect to their ordinary shares of Century.
+The Company shareholdings of the Century Principals are held by Purple Star Holding Limited, a private company controlled by Ben Koon (David) Wong (one of the directors of Century), Thriving Century Limited (a private company controlled by Sandy Chim, the President and CEO and a director of Century), and Earnlead Investments Ltd. (a private company controlled by Hua Bai, a director of Century).
+Collectively, the Century Principals hold approximately 48.4% of the Company's outstanding ordinary shares.
+These shareholders are bound by the WISCO Shareholders Agreement with respect to their ordinary shares of Century.